TomHellCat/StackApp/readme.md

-You can search using tag and title
+You can search using tag and title.

-Caching is implemented using redis
-You need to have redis running on port 6379
+Caching is implemented using redis so you need to have redis running on port 6379.

-You can do 5 searches in per minute and 100 searches per day
+You can do 5 searches per minute and 100 searches per day.